 The Energiewende is an answer to unpredictably fluctuating energy prices, not the cause of higher prices over the long run.
 The price of conventional energy is expected to go in only one direction: up.
 Since 2000, the cost of hard coal has more than doubled in Germany, while the cost of natural gas has nearly tripled.

-What is more, the price of electricity only increased by three percent in 2013, fairly close to the general inflation rate of two percent in Germany.
-In 2014, power prices remained largely stable - even without inflation adjustments.
-In 2015, they remained stable in absolute terms - slightly below the price in 2014.
+What is more, the retail price of electricity only increased by three percent in 2013, fairly close to the general inflation rate of two percent in Germany.
+Since then, retail rates have remained within the inflation rate.

 In contrast, the cost of renewable energy is expected to continue to drop or at least level out, depending on the specific technology.
 The cost of photovoltaics fell by 50 percent from 2010 to 2015, and the US Department of Energy's Transparent Cost Database shows that onshore wind power is already roughly on par with natural gas, coal power, and nuclear.
 Germany's Fraunhofer Institute for Solar Energy Systems estimates that solar power in the country will cost the same as coal power roughly by the end of this decade – even in cloudy Germany.